tlint101/py50/README.md

 ## Summary
-The project was created to laboratory use.
+The project was created for laboratory use.
 I found many of my classmates/coworkers were using a program that I found to be unfriendly to generate dose-response curves.
 I found a few other repositories that can also generate dose-response curves in python, however, they did not meet my requirements:
-1. Use Pandas for the Data so that it can be plugged into a typical Jupyter Notebook or Python scripts
+1. Use Pandas for the Data so that it can be plugged into a Jupyter Notebook or Python scripts
 2. Adaptable to user needs
 3. Easy to use (hopefully!)